AlekEagle/cumulonimbus-docs/src/reference/structures/errors.md

 ## InvalidUser

-Returned when you attempt to access, edit, or delete a user that doesn't exist, or when someone attempts to create a new session for an account that doesn't exist.
+Returned when you attempt to access, edit, or delete a user that doesn't exist, or when someone attempts to create a new session for an account that doesn't exist, you input the wrong username for deleting your account.

 ```ts
 class InvalidUser implements Error {